FAMILY ROAD TRIP TO GLACIER NATIONAL PARK

 Read about our experience at Fish Creek Campground in Glacier National Park.
 We came to find how fortunate we were – all of the Rangers that we spoke with at Fish Creek considered the campsite we got on to be their favorite.

 It’s February 2018 and I was in front of my computer looking to reserve a site – I had my iPad and laptop both open and logged in to recreation.gov and had my campsites ready to go.
 Unfortunately, just like I have experienced with some other campgrounds/parks that are in very high demand, (Zion, Yosemite), everything was gone instantly.
 I mean I started hitting the reserve button and refreshing 10 seconds before it was on the hour that reservations opened.

 Fortunately, I had a plan B, which was to grab an outer loop C or D campsite in Fish Creek, directly on Lake McDonald.
-By the time I got to the backup plan, all of loop D was gone but there were a few sites still available on C. I grabbed the only one on the lake – C99.
+By the time I got to the backup plan, all of Loop D was gone but there were a few sites still available on C. I grabbed the only one on the lake.

 When I started looking up info about that particular site, reviews that I read noted that many of the sites in Loop C were very small, which was a concern because we have a pretty large tent – an REI Kingdom 6.
 Additionally, my parents said that they were interested in driving out to join us at some point in their van so we needed space for our vehicle, a tent, and another larger van, at the very least.
-All of the photos and drive-by views that I could find showed C99 to be a very small campsite.
+All of the photos and drive-by views that I could find showed our campsite to be very small.
 I figured that we would probably have to set up the tent on the little gravel drive through that looked pretty small…